Randall Miller: Midnight Rider manslaughter conviction

-In 2014, on the first day of production of Midnight Rider, camera assistant Sarah Jones was killed during the filming of a scene.
+In 2014, on the first day of production of Midnight Rider, camera assistant Sarah Jones was killed by a train during the filming of a scene near a railway line.
 The film was never completed.
-A police investigation in the town of Jesup, Georgia, concluded that Miller and his crew were trespassing on an operating railway line and that the train was unscheduled.
-Charges for criminal trespassing and involuntary manslaughter were eventually brought against Miller, his wife, producer Jody Savin, producer/UPM Jay Sedrish, and 1st assistant director Hillary Schwartz for Jones's death.
+A police investigation in the town of Jesup, Georgia, concluded that CSX Transportation had denied Miller permission to film on the rail line, and that Miller had been criminally trespassing at the time of the incident.
+Charges for criminal trespassing and involuntary manslaughter were eventually brought against Miller, his wife, producer Jody Savin, producer/UPM Jay Sedrish, and first assistant director Hillary Schwartz for Jones' death.

 On March 9, 2015, Miller agreed to a plea deal in exchange for having charges dropped against his wife.
-He was sentenced to ten years, the first two to be served in jail, followed by probation, along with a $20,000 fine and 360 hours of community service.
+He was sentenced to 10 years, the first two to be served in jail, followed by probation, along with a $20,000 fine and 360 hours of community service.
 Sedrish and Schwartz were sentenced to 10 years' probation with no jail time and ordered to pay fines.
 The terms of Miller's probation stipulated that he would be "prohibited from serving as director, first assistant director or supervisor" with responsibility for safety on any film production until his sentence was completed.
 Sedrish's and Schwartz's sentences contained similar provisions.
 Miller's conviction marked the first time a director was sent to prison for the death of a cast or crew member.